Teravus/BorgWin10WPF/README.md

 # BorgWin10WPF
  Unofficial, remake of the Star Trek: Borg game engine in a Windows 10 Compatible executable.
 This is a remake, not reimplementation.
-Contents needed from the original media are missing, therefore, I can't really call it a reimplementation because I can't really deduce how it was made from the contents of the original media.
+(Contents needed from the original media to 'reimplement' the game are missing, therefore, I can't really call it a reimplementation because I can't really deduce how it was made from the contents of the original media.)
 Semantics aside;

  The goal is to allow you to play the game on newer computers with contents from the original media.